dconnenc/mtgproject/README.md

 The routes are defined the node file, and import the specific database queries from the <queries> file.

-//Known Bugs
+//Known Bugs & ToDo List//

 -Some double cards ie "Expansion // Explosion" are not rendering images

+-DBList is not updating when DeleteDBCards runs.

 -UpdateCardScores() appears to be saving additional instances of the data to the database.

+-Review GetCardsByIDandList() in the ListPage component.
+Cards.cards.cards seems supsicious?

+//Styling, styling, styling//
+-Set default background if query doesn't load
+-Set default preview to cardback
+  -add some smoothing animation
+-Create <Loading /> component to render during load times.